sokoide/px68k/README.md

   * F15 ...
 Opt.1 key to boot from Floppy Drive 0 even if the default is HDD0 or SCSI0
   * Left Option (Apple) / Alt (Win) ... toggle no-wait (same as F12 menu's one)

+## Limitation

+* Mouse support it limited.
+SX-Window's mouse cursor doesn't automatically synchronize with the host OS

 ## TODO

-* Mouse input is not yet implemented
 * WinDRV to send/receive files between the emulator and Mac